 As a result of the additional evaluation time, Megan was able to prove her professionalism and ability to work at a productive rate.
 On 2/10/20, Opportunity Village hired Megan to work as a Prep Specialist, having the clerical duties of getting documents prepared for scanning.
-She was such great worker that her supervisor asked her to assist her co-workers with quality control, assisting them to work error-free.
+She was such great worker that her supervisor asked her to assist her coworkers with quality control, assisting them in not making errors.

-Megan enjoys assisting her co-workers in doing their jobs correctly.
+Megan enjoys assisting her co-workers in doing their job correctly.

-On 3/19/20, due to the COVID-19 Pandemic, Megan was placed on Paid Time Off along with her Co-workers to minimize the spread of this Virus.
+On 3/19/20, due to the COVID-19 Pandemic, Megan was placed on Paid Time Off along with her Coworkers to minimize the spread of this Virus.
 On 5/18/20 her employer asked her to come back and she has continued to enjoy her job, utilizing personal protective equipment and personal safety training ever since.